-Information that does not fall within the purview of the Personal Data Protection Act includes anonymous data, or data anonymised in such a way that the data subject cannot be identified anymore (or at all), and the data of deceased persons.
-When creating the provisions on the procurement, processing and storage of personal data contained in the informed consent form, please take into account Article 5(e) of the GDPR, which allows personal data to be kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data are processed.
+Information that does not fall within the purview of the General Data Protection Regulation (GDPR) includes anonymous data, or data anonymised in such a way that the data subject cannot be identified anymore (or at all), and the data of deceased persons.

+When creating the provisions on the procurement, processing and storage of personal data contained in the informed consent form, please take into account Article 5 (e) of the GDPR, which allows personal data to be kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data are processed.
 Importantly, the provisions should include informed consent to the transfer of personal data beyond the research-conducting institution, including to other EU and non-EU countries.

-4.1 Will the research involve the processing of personal data?
+4.1 Does the research involve personal data processing?

-- a) consider the following issues: - will the collected or processed personal data belong to the special category, i.e. concerning health, genetic information, intimate life, political views, ethnicity or religious beliefs? - will the project collect, process, use or store biometric, genetic or health data?

-- will the project involve continuous surveillance or observation of study participants, e.g. audio or video recording, monitoring, geolocation or other data processing methods that may infringe on their personal rights and freedoms? - will the personal data be anonymised2? - will the personal data be pseudonymised3? - b) provide information concerning: - the kind of collected personal data and method of their protection; - the justification for the processing of the special category of personal data; - the method used for the anonymisation or pseudonymisation of personal data or the reasons why the data cannot be anonymised or pseudonymised; - the personal data risk assessment.
+- a) consider the following issues: - will the collected or processed personal data belong to the special category, i.e. - concerning health, genetic information, intimate life, political views, ethnicity or religious beliefs? - will the project collect, process, use or store biometric, genetic or health data? - will the project involve continuous surveillance or observation of study participants, e.g. audio or video recording, monitoring, geolocation or other data processing methods that may infringe on their personal rights and freedoms? - will the personal data be anonymised2? - will the personal data be pseudonymised3?